BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_03.md

 with the result shown in {numref}`fig:LinearCounterfactual`.
-Again since we wrap the model generation in a Python function (a functional programming style approach), it is easy to condition on new predictors, which useful for counterfactual analyses.
+Again since we wrap the model generation in a Python function (a functional programming style approach), it is easy to condition on new predictors, which is useful for counterfactual analyses.

 ```{code-block} python
 :name: tfp_flipper_bill_sex_counterfactuals